alphagov/govuk-import-export-prototype/guide/starting-to-export/move-goods-inside-the-eu.markdown

 You must keep records of proforma invoices and any customs paperwork for 4 years.

 If you move goods within the EU worth over £250,000 in any month, [make an Intrastat declaration](/guide/report-moved-goods-intrastat/when-you-must-register.html) if you're registered for VAT.

+###VAT

+If you charge VAT to your customers in the UK, do the same for those in the EU.

+If you sell goods online (or through other [distance selling](/online-and-distance-selling-for-businesses/overview), you must register for VAT in the country you're selling to if:

+- the total value of goods is over the country's [distance selling threshold](https://ec.europa.eu/taxation_customs/sites/taxation/files/docs/body/vat_in_ec_annexi.pdf) (PDF, 147KB)
+- you're selling to consumers (rather than businesses)